Bloomberry still mulls Japan IR, notes challenges: exec

 Philippine casino investor Bloomberry Resorts Corp remains interested in pursuing an opportunity in Japan for an integrated resort (IR) – as large-scale casino complexes with other tourism facilities are known in the latter country – and is open-minded about the possible location.

 So said Mitsuaki Kiriyama (pictured in a file photo), vice president of Bloomberry Resorts Japan Inc, a subsidiary of the Philippine group.
-“We would still like to participate in Japan’s IR opportunity… even though that will be big challenge,” Mr Kiriyama told GGRAsia in comments emailed to us.
+“We would still like to participate in Japan’s IR opportunity… even though that will be a big challenge,” Mr Kiriyama told GGRAsia in comments emailed to us.
 They were in response to our enquiry about Bloomberry Resorts’ interest in the Japan market.

 The current novel coronavirus public health alert affecting the Asia-Pacific region is one of those challenges in terms of the firm’s decision-making regarding Japan, stated Mr Kiriyama.